15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 - Newsletter content is becoming more valuable but harder to consume

-- Automation and AI tools are no longer optional—they're necessary
+- Automation and AI tools are no longer optional — they're necessary

-4. Nearly Half of All Emails Are Spam
+4. What Percentage of Emails Are Spam?

 | Activity | Time Spent | Weekly Total |